emlai/gaia/docs/_guide/basics.md

 program to execute.
 The rest of the files should contain functions that you can use from `main.gaia` without explicitly importing those files in your code.

+## Printing

+As shown above, you can print text using the `print` function from the standard
+library:

+    print("Hello, World!")

+This will print the given string, terminating it with a newline.

 ## Variables

     six = 6